Sun-flowerSamurai/2-PegSolitaire/README.md

 #### Exercise 9 `allSolutions` as hylo
 Define function `allSolutions` that gives all possible winning end states as a hylomorphism.

-#### Exercise 10: `getSolution`
+#### [Bonus] Exercise 10: `getSolution`, `trySolution`
 Define function `getSolution` that gives back a sequence of moves that a player can take to get a solution if a starting game state has a solution.
+Also define function `trySolution`, that given the outcome of `getSolution` can try the moves and gives the game state after taking a sequence of moves.

 Note: We do not specify how this sequence of moves should look like.
 Find a suitable data type yourself that fits here.
+Important: Do not break previously defined functions when working on this exercise.